RetroDECK/ES-DE/INSTALL.md

 An equivalent setup should be possible on other code editors as well.

 Note that most GDB builds for Windows have broken Python support so that pretty printing won't work.
-The MinGW installation recommended in the previous step seems to work fine though.
+The MinGW installation recommended in the previous step works fine though.

 **Download the dependency packages:**